 2. Using an asterisk (*) after a word stem tells the computer to search for all words that begin with those letters so:

-Will search for psychology, psychiatry, psychological, etc. Use some caution however, since you may end up searching for items that you don’t want.
+Will search for advertising, advertisements, etc. Use some caution however, since you may end up searching for items that you don’t want.
 For instance, if you are looking for information on cars, you might search: auto* This search would pick up autos and automobiles but it would also find automatic, autoimmune, autonomy, autobiography, and a lot more!

 3. If you want to search for a phrase, use quotation marks around the phrase to tell the computer to search for the words next to one another.

 will search for the words as a phrase rather than finding a reference to youth in the title and a mention of women (that might not be young women) elsewhere in the record.

 Most databases also allow you to search for one word within a specified distance of another:

 teaching n3 method*